 Instructions

-- In a bowl, combine Sauce ingredients as listed above.
+- In a small bowl, combine Sauce ingredients as listed above.
 Set aside.

-- In a wok filled halfway with water, bring to a boil.
+- In a large pan or wok filled halfway with water, bring to a boil.
 Blanch your noodles for only 20-30 seconds or until loosened.
 Strain immediately.
 Any longer and your noodles will be soggy.

-- Dry your wok and over medium heat, add oil and pork belly.
+- Dry your pan or wok.
+On medium heat, add oil and pork belly.
 Fry until the pork belly has released some fat and is browned on the edges.

 - Toss in garlic and shrimp.
 Fry until shrimp is 50% cooked.